Primordial black holes ensued from exponential potential and coupling parameter in nonminimal derivative inflation model: Amplification of Curvature Power Spectrum

 where

 supposing the following proviso

 after all, in a rough approximation we conclude

 As regards ${\cal P}_{\cal R}$ at the moment of horizon crossing (\ref{psrestriction}), for $\omega\sim{\cal O}(10^{7})$ the acme of scalar power spectrum at $\phi=\phi_{c}$ could increase to order ${\cal O}(10^{-2})$.
-Taking the above approximation (\ref{Pspeak}) and the mentioned provisoes (\ref{assumptions}) into account, we specify $\alpha=40$, $q=20$, $k=8$, and adjust four disparate parameter cases listed in Table \ref{tab1}.
+Taking the above approximation (\ref{Pspeak}) and the mentioned provisoes (\ref{assumptions}) into account, we specify $\alpha=40$, $q=20$, $k=8$, and adjust four disparate parameter Cases listed in Table \ref{tab1}.
 It should be noting that, our model is delineated by a collection of eight parameters as $\{ k, \alpha, M, \lambda, q, \omega, \phi_c, \sigma\}$, whereas the parameters $M$, $q$, and $\lambda$ are associated together through equation (\ref{q}).
 Table \ref{tab2} embodies the computed numerical results for quantities pertinent to inflation $n_{s}$, $r$, and the ones affiliated to PBHs formation.

-As regards the duration of observable inflationary epoch thereabout 50-60 $e$-folds number from the time of horizon traversing via pivot scale $k_{*}$ to the end of inflation, and so as to have a viable inflationary era, we adjust the $e$-fold number of horizon traversing $N_{*}$ as $53$ for Case A, $58$ for Case B, and $60$ for Cases C and D. The schemed results in Fig. \ref{fig:SRp} for the first slow-roll parameter illustrate that, the end of inflationary era is stipulated at the $e$-fold number $N_{\text{end}}=0$ for all cases of our model through resolving $\varepsilon =1$.
+As regards the duration of observable inflationary epoch thereabout 50-60 $e$-folds number from the time of horizon traversing via pivot scale $k_{*}$ to the end of inflation, and so as to have a viable inflationary era, we adjust the $e$-fold number of horizon traversing $N_{*}$ as $53$ for Case A, $58$ for Case B, and $60$ for Cases C and D. The schemed results in Fig. \ref{fig:SRp} for the first slow-roll parameter illustrate that, the end of inflationary era is stipulated at the $e$-fold number $N_{\text{end}}=0$ for all Cases of our model through resolving $\varepsilon =1$.
+As we mentioned in the preceding section, the first slow-roll parameter $\varepsilon$ in our NMDC setup can be approximated by equation (\ref{epsilon}), in which the presence of coupling function $\theta(\phi)$ by way of ${\cal A}$ leads to bring the $\varepsilon$ to one at $N_{\text{end}}=0$ and terminate the inflationary era for exponential potential (\ref{v}).
+It is obvious from equation (\ref{epsilon}) that, for $\theta(\phi)=0$ and ${\cal A}=1$ the standard slow-roll inflationary model is retrieved with $\varepsilon=\varepsilon_{v}=k^{2}/2$, which is a constant value and leads to endless inflation driven by exponential potential.